onecommons/unfurl/docs/configurators.rst

 The Terraform configurator manages the Terraform state file itself and commits it to the ensemble's repository so you don't have use Terraform's remote state -- it will be self-contained and sharable like the rest of the Ensemble.
 Any data marked sensitive will be encrypted using Ansible Vault.

+You can use the ``unfurl.nodes.Installer.Terraform`` node type with your node template to the avoid boilerplate and set the needed inputs.

 Inputs
 ------